solidrock-technology/docs/docs/guide/events.md

 ### Who can edit tickets after they're paid for?

-By default, nobody is allowed to edit the details associated to tickets and extra once they have been purchase, for example the name of the delegate.
+By default, nobody is allowed to edit the details associated to tickets and extras once they have been purchased.
+For example, editing the name of the delegate.

-You may change this option, to allow either Group Coordinators, everyone or nobody to to edit ticket details on completed, paid for orders.
+You may change this option, to allow either Group Coordinators, everyone, or nobody, to edit ticket details on completed, paid for orders.

 ::: warning
 This setting works in conjunction with the **Booking Editing Cutoff Date**, after which nobody will be able to edit any details.